 High-achieving high school students and current WSU students may apply to join the Dorothy and Bill Cohen Honors College and work toward an honors transcript or diploma distinction.

-Most honors students start with the Emory Lindquist Honors Scholar program and take general education courses and a research seminar to earn an honors transcript distinction; continuing and transfer students may choose to pursue an upper-level interdisciplinary track such as leadership or law; students earn the University Honors Minor diploma distinction by completing the requirements for Emory Lindquist Honors Scholars and requirements for an interdisciplinary track; or, a student may design a course of study to earn the interdisciplinary Honors Baccalaureate degree.
+Most honors students start with the Emory Lindquist Honors Scholar track and take one honors general education course, a research seminar, and any 6 additional honors credit hours to earn an honors transcript distinction; continuing and transfer students may choose to pursue a 12-credit hour interdisciplinary track such as leadership or law; students earn the University Honors Minor diploma distinction by completing the requirements for Emory Lindquist Honors Scholars and requirements for an interdisciplinary track; or, a student may design a course of study and work closely with faculty mentors to earn the interdisciplinary Honors Baccalaureate degree.